ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 **Notes**
   You must have at least one namespace in a tenant.
 If a tenant contains only one namespace, the namespace cannot be deleted.
-  Deleting a tenant does not change the maximum number of allowed namespaces within a tenant.
+  Deleting a namespace does not change the maximum number of allowed namespaces within a tenant.